bcgov/smk-cli/docs/create-an-app.md

 - ShadedRelief
 - DarkGray
 - Gray

+SMK also uses:

 - StamenTonerLight

 Press your arrow direction buttons up or down to choose an option, and press enter to select it.
 The default is `Topographic`.

-`Enter an ESRI API key` Several basemaps are provided by ESRI and require the use of an API key.
+`Enter an Esri API key` Several basemaps are provided by Esri and require the use of an API key.
 To get an API key, create an [ArcGIS Developer account](https://developers.arcgis.com/sign-up/) or [ArcGIS Online account](https://www.esri.com/en-us/arcgis/products/arcgis-online/trial) and then create an [API key](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/) in the [developer dashboard](https://developers.arcgis.com/dashboard/).

 `Select the tools` Allows you to pre-select from a set of default SMK tools to activate.
 Press `space` to select, `a` to toggle all, `i` to invert selection.
 The options are: